opticspy/lightpipes/README.md

 Visit the website of **Flexible Optical**: [http://www.okotech.com](http://www.okotech.com), where you can find the source code of *LightPipes* and a *manual*.

+# Credits.

+**Gleb Vdovin**

+LightPipes was written by Gleb Vdovin in 1993 for MS DOS. the output of a command was the input for the next command.
+Gleb used the "pipe" feature of MS DOS, that's why it is called LightPipes.
+The source code of LightPipes for UNIX can be obtained for free from http://www.okotech.com.

+**Fred van Goor**

+Fred rewrote the commands for using them in Mathcad and Matlab in 1996.
+Later he made a version for Python (2017).
+The [Mathcad](http://www.ptc.com/engineering-math-software/mathcad) and [Matlab](https://www.mathworks.com/) versions (not free) can be obtained from [Flexible Optical](http://www.okotech.com).
+The Python version can be obtained for free from [https://github.com/opticspy/lightpipes](https://github.com/opticspy/lightpipes).
+Fred also developed the [LightPipes for Python website]((https://opticspy.github.io/lightpipes/)) using [Sphinx](http://www.sphinx-doc.org).
+Fred used LightPipes for his course "Introduction to Optics" at the [University of Twente](https://www.utwente.nl/en/education/bachelor/programmes/applied-physics/) as an introduction to the optics lab.
+See how Fred is [blowing out a HeNe laser](https://youtu.be/sm7MrA8Usuw?t=58s) during this lesson.
+(The laser stops because the outcoupling mirror was covered with vapor from Fred's breath)

+**Guyskk**

+Guyskk' s contribution to the development of the LightPipes C++ package was very important.
+His knowledge of Python helped a lot to get the package operative for the windows, macintosh and several linux platforms.

+**Leonard Doyle**

+Leonard translated the C++ code of LightPipes into pure Python, using the numpy, scipy and pyFFTW packages.
+Thanks to the matrix routines of numpy and the fast pyFFTW Fourier transform the speed of the pure python version is as fast as the C++ version.
+Also parallel processing is possible now, which enhances the speed even more.
+From LightPipes version 2.0.0 LightpIpes is pure python.
+As usual, it can be installed with pip:

+    pip install LightPipes

+The older C++ versions are still on [PyPi](https://pypi.python.org/pypi/LightPipes/) and can be installed by typing (for the latest C++ version, 1.2.0):

+    pip install LightPipes==1.2.0

 ## Install

 The pure Python version of LightPipes (from version 2.0.0) can be installed on any platform with Python version 3.+ installed.
 We tested it on a number of computers: Windows, Macintosh and Linux.